- Standard subscription: Customers pay a recurring fee each billing period and all usage is either included or paid for separately in-arrears.

 - Seat-based credit pool: Customers pay a recurring fee each billing period and are granted access to a pool of usage credits.
 Each seat on the subscription draws down from the shared credit pool.
 Overages are billed at the contract level.

-- [BETA] Individual seat credits: Customers pay a recurring fee each billing period and are granted access to credits scoped to individual seats.
+- Individual seat credits: Customers pay a recurring fee each billing period and are granted access to credits scoped to individual seats.
 Overages are billed at the contract level.

 Create a standard subscription